Yloquo/FGO-Macros-for-Bluestacks/README.md

 Final notes:
 I'm available on Discord, sometimes through emails and Git.
+Discord is LXP, usually around the main Goon (SA) Discord and FGO Discord.

 Thanks to:
 The maker(s) of Fate Grand Automata.
-Without your work, there wouldn't even be a realization that this is necessary.
+Without your work, I'd be in the lotto mines.
+And also showing everyone that automation is cool, actually.
-Bluestacks.
-For accepting automation on your servers.
 All the pals in the goon discords.
 I <3 all of you guys and your ramblings.